StrawberryChocolateFudge/ricardian-dao-contracts/README.md

 917: The proposal is already closed.

 918: You need to wait for your pending rank proposal before you can add a new one.

+919: Sender needs to stake

+920: Only the staking contract can call this

+921: Profit sharing was not on

+922: You can't stake twice

+923: Invalid balance

+924: Your stake is still locked

+925: Only the catalog dao can call this

+926: Target needs to stake

+927: Not enough reward

+929: Rank too low

+930: Wrong proposal

+931: Reward already claimed

+932: Not enough tokens

+933: You already voted

+934: Not enough balance

+935: Locked!

+936: Not Enough tokens to withdraw from